blackshirt/ed25519/internal/edwards25519/README.md

 # README #

-This is port of Golang edwards25519 library from https://github.com/FiloSottile/edwards25519 to V language.
+This is port of Golang edwards25519 library from https://github.com/FiloSottile/edwards25519 to the V language.